RISE Advise

 Larry Gruppen

 Dr. Gruppen, Professor Emeritus of Learning Health Sciences, a leader in clinical reasoning and educational outcomes, has published over 200 works and mentors national education programs.
-They are the founding director of U-M’s Master in Health Professions Education program.
+He is the founding director of U-M’s Master in Health Professions Education program.

 Maya Hammoud

 Dr. Hammoud, Clinical Professor of Obstetrics and Gynecology and Learning Health Sciences, is a medical education innovator with expertise in health systems science and academic coaching.
-Their national leadership has set standards for DEI in medical education and improved transitions from medical school to residency.
+Her national leadership has set standards in medical education and improved transitions from medical school to residency.

 David Healy

 Dr. Healy is Assistant Dean for Continuing Medical Education and Life-Long Learning and Clinical Professor of Anesthesiology.
-They are an expert in change management and innovation scaling in medical education.
+He is an expert in change management and innovation scaling in medical education.
 He developed the MiCME platform, supporting thousands of learners annually, and successfully led two medical school reaccreditations.

 Joel Howell